Vishv04/BidVault/README.md

 ## Email Scheduler

-The email scheduler is a critical component that runs as a background process to periodically fetch new emails.
+The email scheduler is a critical component that runs as a background process to periodically(every 5 minutes) fetch new emails.

 ### Key Files